UMCarpentries/intro-curriculum-r/_episodes/04-r-data-analysis.md

 Now we get a similar Warning message as before, but the outputted table looks better.

+> ## Warnings and Errors
-> **Warnings and Errors: **It's important to differentiate between Warnings and Errors in R. A warning tells us, "you might want to know about this issue, but R still did what you asked".
+> It's important to differentiate between Warnings and Errors in R. A warning tells us, "you might want to know about this issue, but R still did what you asked".
 An error tells us, "there's something wrong with your code or your data and R didn't do what you asked".
 You need to fix any errors that arise.
 Warnings, are probably best to resolve or at least understand why they are coming up.
 {.callout}

 We can resolve this warning by telling `read_csv()` what the column names should be with the `col_names()` argument where we give it the column names we want within the c() function separated by commas.
 If we do this, then we need to set skip to 2 to also skip the column headings.
 Let's also save this dataframe to `co2_emissions_dirty` so that we don't have to read it in every time we want to clean it even more.